bitnami/charts/bitnami/redis-cluster/README.md

 ### To 3.0.0

 This version of the chart adapts the chart to the most recent Bitnami best practices and standards.
-Most of the Redis(TM) parameters were moved to the `redis` values section (such as extraEnvVars, sidecars, and so on).
+Most of the Redis<sup>TM</sup> parameters were moved to the `redis` values section (such as extraEnvVars, sidecars, and so on).
 No major issues are expected during the upgrade.

 ### To 2.0.0